hmchen47/DataScience/Notes/a08-FeatureEng.md

 + resampling
   + issue: classes not represented equally
   + causing problems for some algorithms
-  + resampling engineering and reducing this effect on machine lerning algorithms
+  + resampling engineering and reducing this effect on machine learning algorithms